 NJ enacts law letting immigrants without docs to get license

 ELIZABETH, N.J.
-(AP) — New Jersey Gov. Phil Murphy on Thursday signed a bill that allows immigrants who cannot prove they're in the country legally to get driver's licenses.
+(AP) — A bill that will let immigrants who cannot prove they're in the country legally get a driver's license was signed Thursday by New Jersey Gov. Phil Murphy.

 Murphy, a Democrat, signed the measure in Elizabeth, making New Jersey the 14th state, along with the District of Columbia, to permit immigrants without legal status to obtain a driver's licenses.